Camp that Improves Attitude and Motivation

 At Summerland Camps, your “A, B, C’s” mean your “Attitude, Behavior, and Consequences.”
 We show campers how their attitude determines their Behaviors, and their Behaviors determine Consequences.”
 Campers complete worksheets to illustrate this fact.

 Finally, we introduce “D- Disputes.”
-The final activity in the A, B, C worksheet is to add Disputes- meaning if you go back in time and offer a Dispute to your attitude, how would have that affect your behavior?
+The final activity in the A, B, C worksheet is to add Disputes- meaning if you go back in time and offer a Dispute to your attitude, how would that affect your behavior?
 And if your behavior was different, what would your consequence have been?